reichlab/docs.zoltardata/docs/Validation.md

 These tests are performed when a forecast is created or updated.

+- The Prediction's class must be valid for its target's type (see [Valid prediction types by target type](Targets.md#Valid prediction types by target type).
 - Within a Prediction, there cannot be more than 1 Prediction Element of the same type.